jlc248/satellite-resources/docs/source/Utilities.rst

 Utilities
 =========

 This section provides examples and utilities for some common problems.
-The source code is found in the ``src`` directory of this `repo <https://github.com/jlc248/satellite-resources/blob/main/src>`_.
+The code for these examples is found in the ``src`` directory of this `repo <https://github.com/jlc248/satellite-resources/blob/main/src>`_.

 .. toctree::
     :maxdepth: 3